ozsay/angular-electron/README.md

 Then use `currentWindow.safeReload` or `app.safeQuit` to reload/quit your app.

-> These methods are available only after safeShutdown is being instantiated.
+> These methods are available only after safeShutdown is instantiated.